Janneke Sobeck – Community Wellness Director

 My enthusiasm for health and wellness stems from a lifetime of personal and professional experiences.

-As the daughter of a global health non-profit physician, I spent my childhood in developing countries, witnessing the poorest of the poor struggle to survive from day to day.
+As the daughter of a global health non-profit physician and a Red Cross Nurse, I spent my childhood in developing countries, witnessing the poorest of the poor struggle to survive from day to day.
 My passion and personal drive for good health and care began there, in the heart of disease, malnutrition, and unsanitary water supplies.

-Upon returning to my passport country for college, I was overwhelmed by the poor state of wellbeing that I witnessed in the United States.
-I decided I couldn’t watch idly by anymore; it was time to fight the poor health around me.
+Upon returning to my passport country for college, I was overwhelmed by the poor state of well-being that I witnessed in the United States.
+I decided it was time to join my parents in the fight for health.
 I took a summer internship with the World Health Organization in Geneva, Switzerland, where I researched the financial burden of disease and ill health.
 I began to coach youth sports with the intention of educating children on the importance of a healthy lifestyle and diet.
-I also attacked at the opposite end of the age spectrum, working as a CareGiver at Home Instead Senior Care during the summer and winter breaks throughout college.
+I also attacked at the opposite end of the age spectrum, working as a CareGiver for older adults during the summer and winter breaks throughout college.

 While living in New York City after graduating from Connecticut College with a double major in Economics and French, I mentored for an organization called Team In Training, which is the world’s largest endurance sports training program.
 Thousands of people across the world train each season for an endurance event, raising astounding sums of money to help cancer patients and their families.
 As a mentor I continually sought to engage and encourage my mentees with their training, fundraising, and healthy lifestyle choices.

 I met my Prince Charming on a cruise in Alaska, and moved to Winona in 2010.
 I discovered my dream career a year after that.
 Live Well Winona is an exciting and challenging organization to be a part of.
 It allows me to combine my personal love for health promotion into my daily work.
 It lets me give back to a community that has so warmly welcomed me.
-And it makes every day a rewarding commitment and goal of helping people live healthier.
+And every day it offers an opportunity to help people live healthier.
 I’m excited to be involved in bringing to life such a great mission for our community.

 Deb McClellan – Community Wellness Operations Manager